-Over 40% of men over the age of 40 suffer from symptoms of low testosterone levels such as low sex drive, erectile dysfunction, lack of energy, depression, and an increase in percent body fat.
+Over 40% of men over the age of 40 suffer from symptoms of low testosterone levels such as low sex drive, erectile dysfunction, lack of energy, depression, and an increase in body fat.
 Should men experiencing these symptoms write them off as symptoms of aging, or should they investigate whether they have low testosterone?
 Men can buy testosterone injections, one type of testosterone replacement therapy (TRT), online with a prescription, should they?

-Questions such as these are discussed across the internet and opinions vary.
-Some healthcare providers are uncomfortable with prescribing testosterone replacement therapy while others see no difference between treating the symptoms of low testosterone and the symptoms of high glucose.
+Questions such as these are discussed across the internet, and opinions vary.
+Some healthcare providers are uncomfortable with prescribing testosterone replacement therapy, while others see no difference between treating the symptoms of low testosterone and the symptoms of high glucose.
 They know the risk of type 2 diabetes increases with age and can cause symptoms leading to serious disease or death if blood sugar levels are not brought under control.
 The adverse effects of not supplementing with testosterone if a man has low-T levels due to aging are not as well explored, but more and more clinical trials are separating the myths from the facts.
-These studies are overwhelmingly in support of treating low testosterone levels in men with laboratory evidence and symptoms from low testosterone levels.
+These studies are overwhelmingly in support of treating low testosterone levels in men with laboratory evidence and symptoms of low testosterone levels.

 Testosterone affects tissues and organs throughout the body.
-Testosterone increases bone strength, increases red blood cell production, drives sexual function and libido, increases muscle strength, and helps protect the heart (Gruenewald, et al. 2003).
+Testosterone increases bone strength, increases red blood cell production, drives sexual function and libido, increases muscle strength, and helps protect the heart (Gruenewald et al. 2003).
 Hormones, such as testosterone, travel through the blood and can have effects on tissues and organs throughout the body.
 As you might have experienced, the effects of low testosterone on the body may be more widespread than at first glance.
 For this reason, according to Dr. Ludlow (2015), a urologist, the benefits of testosterone replacement therapy far outweigh the risks.

 LH and FSH are hormones released by the brain that stimulate Leydig cells in the testes to produce testosterone.
 The production of testosterone is pulsatile and diurnal, with the highest production in the morning.
 Testosterone is carried through the blood, either bound to sex hormone-binding globulin or albumin.
 A small amount of testosterone is free in the blood.
 Only testosterone bound to albumin or free in the blood can bind to receptors on the surface of cells and bring about an effect.